 While the connection is being completed, you can continue linking other accounts.
 Once the link is complete, you will see a notification on the homepage.

 Frequently Asked Questions

-Q: What are your Money Management Tools A: Our money management tools are integrated into our online banking and mobile app as a PFM, or Personal Finance Management.
+Q: What are your Budgeting Tools A: Our Budgeting Tools are integrated into our online banking and mobile app.
 Elements members can budget and manage finances by linking all of your accounts across multiple financial institutions.
 Key elements include

 Tracking spending habit